kehessen/Icarus/README.md

 # [Icarus](https://github.com/kehessen/Icarus/releases/latest)

-A Minecraft Plugin focused on adding aerial combat mechanics.\
+A Minecraft Plugin focused on adding aerial and military-inspired combat mechanics.\
 There is a resource pack which adds custom sounds, but the plugin will work perfectly fine without it.